Raid on Santiago de Cuba (1603): Background

 In late February 1603 Christopher Cleeve, in the large armed merchant galleon Elizabeth and Cleeve along with a pinnace left England on a privateering expedition to raid the Spanish Main, funded largely by a number of London Merchants.

 Cleeve arrived in the Caribbean in April.
-Cleeve's main target was Santiago de Cuba, which had escaped attacks by the English since the advent of the Anglo-Spanish war.
+Cleeve's main target was Santiago de Cuba, which had not been attacked by the English since the outbreak of the Anglo-Spanish war.
 Santiago de Cuba was the second largest town in Cuba, having been founded in 1515.
-The town had been targeted by pirates before, notably in 1553.
+The town had been targeted by pirates and privateers before, notably in 1553.

 Raid

 On 12 May 1603 the English landed in a bay near Santiago de Cuba and met no resistance.
 They captured the small but unfinished fort, a ravelin and battery on the south-western beach of the promontory which covered the bay from the land side.
 Cleeve's men then marched towards the town and launched an attack.
-They surprised the militia, who attempted some resistance before being overwhelmed and the English then entered the city and went on a rampage.
-Many of the buildings were plundered, including the cathedral Nuestra Señora de la Asunción, and in all a considerable amount of booty was acquired.
+They surprised the militia, who attempted some resistance before being overwhelmed.
+The English then entered the city and sacked it.
+Many of the buildings were plundered, including the Cathedral Basilica of Our Lady of the Assumption, and a considerable amount of booty was acquired.

 The city was occupied for a few days before a ransom was attempted, but having no response with this, Cleeve ordered his men to set fire to many buildings including the cathedral.
-All the fortifications were dismantled or destroyed and four vessels were plundered and burned.
-Most of Santiago de Cuba was destroyed and the English pirates left with their booty unmolested after having been in the city for just under a week.
+All the fortifications were dismantled or destroyed and four vessels in the city harbour were plundered and burnt.
+Most of Santiago de Cuba was destroyed, and the English left with their booty unmolested after having been in the city for just under a week.